Jess-Vannatter/Education_Group_Project-/README.md

 ## Topic
 The project will focus will focus on the education field, specifically mathematics achievement.
 Two of the three members are currently classroom teachers and are passionate about student learning.

-## Question
+## Questions
-What factors best predict mathematics achievement?
+* What factors best predict mathematics achievement?
-Are there differences in math achievement by different demographic features?
+* Are there differences in math achievement by different demographic features?

 ## Data
 ### Source